NicoLoreto/Vue_And_Tailwind_Countries_App/README.md

 # Countries App
-Project on countries consuming the Rest Countries API.
-Made with Vue and Tailwind
+Project on countries.
+Consuming the Rest Countries API.
+Made with Vue and Tailwind.